GATHERINGS - Spring 2019

 In 2015-2016, Gatherings was a pilot year-long institute comprised of intensive workshops that offers LGBTQ students a sustained and in-depth opportunity to create spaces of encounter, engagement, and reflection that can lead to action and transformation.
 For many LGBTQ students, it can be a challenge both to come into themselves, and then find or foster community.
 Unlike other social and cultural identities, LGBTQ members must constitute community even as they find themselves; in other words, unlike around racial, religious, ethnic, or national identities, LGBTQ people must “make” community even as find or make our-selves.
 Our identities as LGBTQ people are neither simple nor singular, and all other diversities (i.e race, religion, ability, education, socio-economic class, status, ability to name a few) both shape and change how we come into our own sexual and gendered selves.

 There are few places where LGBTQ students can come to learn, to engage, and to challenge one another that allows for our own growth.
 At the heart of this enterprise is Fr.
 Peter Kolvenbach’s impassioned call for educators to provide our students opportunities to be and to grow into “whole persons of solidarity.” (“The Service of Faith and the Promotion of Justice in American Jesuit Higher Education”).

-The institute consists of 4 workshops which are arranged sequentially to provide students with the space for cumulative learning.
-The inaugural cohort consists of 18 students who are drawn from a range of diversities, and have been community-builders on this campus.
+The institute consisted of 4 workshops which are arranged sequentially to provide students with the space for cumulative learning.
+The inaugural cohort consisted of 18 students who were drawn from a range of diversities, and have been community-builders on this campus.
 We invite you to read more about each of the workshops below.

 Gatherings I: Uneasy Homes: Re-drawing the Diversity Paradigm